rvicedomini/muset/conda_project/README.md

 Then the way to run the pipeline should be:

 ```
-kmtools pipeline -s <input_fof.txt>
+muset pipeline -s <input_fof.txt>
 ```

 ## Acknowledgements

-kmtools is based on the following libraries (included in the `external` directory along with their license):
+muset is based on the following libraries (included in the `external` directory along with their license):

 - [kseq++](https://github.com/cartoonist/kseqpp): parsing of FASTA file
 - [PTHash](https://github.com/jermp/pthash): compact minimal perfect hash